-I look at my life systematically, to see patterns in how I have been relating to people and situations.
+I examine my life with honesty, searching for patterns in how I have been relating to people and situations.

-What does this mean?
-What we are talking about is thinking in terms of patterns, as opposed to isolated individual actions.
-To take an example, let’s say you have been inappropriately rude with somebody.
+To take an example, let’s say you have been inappropriately rude to somebody.
 If you think of this as an isolated incident, all you need to do is apologize.
 Thinking in terms of patterns means taking into consideration different circumstances, different times, different people.
 You look at the way that several unrelated incidents may have some characteristics in common.
-Then, you are able to reflect on what it is that tends to activate you.
+Then, you can reflect on what it is that tends to activate you.
 For instance, what tends to make you angry or to overreact to the situation.
-So, of course, it’s not just about being angry, I’m only using this as an example.

-Thinking in terms of patterns is an entry point in trying to understand why you do what you do.
-Understanding, of course, does not mean condoning.
-It means that, before you can effectively change anything, you have to understand why it happens.
+Thinking in terms of patterns is an entry point in understanding why you do what you do.
+Before you can effectively change anything, you have to understand why it happens.
 Because if you don’t, then you don’t have the tools to change it.

 We’re talking about mindful understanding.
-So this is different from trying to analyze and to force-feed some logic, some rationality into this.
+This is different from trying to analyze and to force-feed some logic, some rationality into this.
 It’s not that human behavior has no logic whatsoever.
-There is a logic, but that is an emotional logic.
+There is logic, but that is emotional logic.
 For instance, when you are scared, shadows on the ground will look threatening.
-When you are happy and safe, behaviors that otherwise might scare you are not going to be nearly as scary.
+When you are happy and safe, behaviors that otherwise might scare you will not be nearly as scary.

-As I am introducing the notion of mindful observation, you probably see the link with Step Three.
-There, we were talking about finding yourself moment by moment by taking a mindful pause.
-At this point, you have not perfected the art of the mindful pause and the art of finding serenity and patience in looking at yourself.
+As I am introducing the notion of mindful observation, you probably see the link with Step 3.
+There, we were talking about finding clarity by taking a mindful pause.
+As of now, barely a step later, you have not yet perfected the art of the mindful pause and the art of finding serenity and patience in looking at yourself.
 But you’re starting to be more aware of the difference between being in your default mode, between being in a kind of mindless state, and being at least a little more mindful.
-So now, in Step Four, you’re making use of this growing ability to shift from mindless to more mindful to pay attention to patterns in your life.
+So now, in Step 4, you’re making use of this growing ability to shift from mindless to a more mindful state.
+It helps you pay more attention to patterns in your life.

 How to do it

+In any case, ask yourself what the possible common points between several of these stories might be.
 It takes curiosity and openness for you to notice patterns.
-It is quite OK not to see them right away.
-It’s quite OK to spend quite a long time wondering what patterns there might be if any.
+It is OK not to see them right away.
+It’s OK to spend quite a long time wondering what patterns there might be, if any.